Global-Scale Forest Height Estimation

 Want to explore forest heights in your area?
 Our global canopy height map is available on Google Earth Engine.
 You can view our predicted forest height information for any location on Earth here: worldwidemap.projects.earthengine.app/view/canopy-height-2020.

-If this work is helpful for your research, please consider citing our paper:
+If you find this work useful, please consider citing our paper:

 @inproceedings{pauls2024estimating,